skills/hello-github-actions/README.md

 Here's what it means:

-- `name: A workflow for my Hello World file` gives your workflow a name.
+- `name: Post welcome comment` gives your workflow a name.
 This name appears on any pull request or in the Actions tab of your repository.
-- `on: push` indicates that your workflow will execute anytime code is pushed to your repository.
+- `on: pull_request: types: [opened]` indicates that your workflow will execute anytime a pull request opens in your repository.

 Next, we need to specify jobs to run.